 Easy To Access

-If you ignore, or just do not know what entry points are available to mice, then you are asking for trouble.
+If you ignore or do not know what entry points are available to mice, you ask for trouble.

 I perform a regular inspection around my property to ensure I have coverer every entry point I can see.
 That way, I can be confident that it is a challenge to get into my home!